ckirk/notyourguru/src/pages/index.md

   cta_btn_link: /retreats
 intro:
   heading: Discover The Guru In You
-  description: N/A
+  description: |-
+    There are many reasons to give yourself the gift of a Not Your Guru Retreat.

+    These are our top 3!
   features:
     - image: /img/logo_500.jpg
       text: Exposure To Different Modalities of Fitness and Wellness
       description: This is education for life.
-By exploring a range of practices such as yoga, pilates, meditation, and functional training, individuals can discover what resonates best with their bodies and lifestyles, promoting holistic well-being.
-This exposure fosters flexibility, strength, stress reduction, and improved overall health, ultimately empowering individuals to cultivate a personalized wellness routine that suits their unique journey toward balance and vitality.
+Explore a range of practices such as yoga, pilates, meditation, and functional training, so you can discover what resonates best with your body and lifestyle. promoting holistic well-being.
+This exposure fosters and ultimately empowers individuals to cultivate a personalized wellness routine that suits their unique journey toward balance and vitality.
     - image: /img/logo_500.jpg
       text: Expand Your Capabilities
       description: Expanding your capabilities is crucial for personal growth because